Katsevich-Teaching/stat-471-docker-env/readme.md

 ## Known Issue

-- To get rid of Error `Could not load dynamic library 'libcudart.so`, one must manually run `sudo chmod a+r /usr/lib/x86_64-linux-gnu/libcuda*` in Rstudio's termianl.
-We should be able to change the file permision in the dockerfile but so far it does not work on my side.
-Alternatively, we could directly upload the image with updated file permission.
 - Now the compuation is on CPU.
 We need to integrate NVIDIA Container Toolkit into the environment to have the code run on GPU.